Capital-Asterisk/longeronpp/README.md

 registry.reserve(64);

 // Allocate data for our potential 64 objects using std::vector
-// Might want to use std::variant if constructors/destructors are important std::vector<Data> data(64);
+// Might want to use std::optional if constructors/destructors are important std::vector<Data> data(64);

 // Creating new objects is a matter of generating IDs